Asramam Maidan: Ashtashilpas

-Kerala Lalitha Kala Akademi Kollam in association with DTPC conducted 'Ashtashilpa' ten day sculpture camp organized at Kollam Ashram grounds as part of 'Walkway'.
+Kerala Lalitha Kala Akademi Kollam in association with District Tourism Promotion Councils (DTPC) conducted 'Ashtashilpa' ten day sculpture camp organized at Kollam Ashram grounds as part of 'Walkway'.
 Sculptures in concrete medium were made in the camp.
 It was decided to make eight sculptures based on the eight directions of Ashtamudi lake.
 As it is a part of the heritage road project which is a reenactment of the history and tradition of Kollam.
 The sculptors are prominent from different parts of Kerala.